mirza93/airflightdelay/README.md

 To complete this project, we need some data about flights.
 Fortunately, the government keeps such a resource available that we are going to examine in this project.

-Similar to the project about faculty salaries, this post will be split into two major parts: exploratory data analysis and feature engineering in pyhton, with regression model implementation in Python as well.